Chart Color Schemes

 Wickham-Carrington-Tighes Hill's health metrics are close to national benchmarks.

 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-The rate of private health cover is very high at approximately 54% of the total population, which is about 5,599 people.
-The most common medical conditions in the area are mental health issues and asthma, affecting 12.2 and 8.5% of residents respectively.
-67.5% of residents declared themselves completely clear of medical ailments, compared to 64.9% across Rest of NSW.
-As of June 30th, 2021, 12.7% of residents are aged 65 and over (1,304 people), which is lower than the 16.7% in Rest of NSW.
+The rate of private health cover is very high at approximately 54% of the total population, which is around 5,599 people.
+The most common medical conditions in the area are mental health issues affecting 12.2% of residents and asthma impacting 8.5%.
+A total of 67.5% of residents declare themselves completely clear of medical ailments compared to 64.9% across Rest of NSW.
+The area has 12.7% of residents aged 65 and over, which is 1,304 people, lower than the 16.7% in Rest of NSW.
 This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health